 Schools and teachers have a legal responsibility to deal with bullying behaviour of pupils and to provide support both for the victim and the perpetrator.
 If they know or ought to know that a particular pupil is being bullied and fail to take reasonable steps to stop bullying behaviour, they may be liable in negligence.
 A pupil who suffers physical injuries due to the bullying of others may bring an action against the school or relevant education authority for compensation for his/her injuries.
 Christopher Tsakalos’ case in New South Wales in April 1997 indicates that homophobic bullying in school may render the relevant education authority liable in negligence and/or for unlawful discrimination.

 In Gregory v New South Wales NSWSC 559, the New South Wales Supreme Court awarded almost $470,000 in damages to a victim of bullying.
-The victim was regularly called “sterile”, “faggot”, “paedophile” and “Nazi” by his peers and banned him from entering the Year 12 common room or sitting on the Year 12 lawn.
+The victim was regularly called “sterile”, “faggot”, “paedophile” and “Nazi” by his peers, who also banned him from entering the Year 12 common room or sitting on the Year 12 lawn.
 The court accepted that the teachers did nothing to deal with the victim’s complaints and had not intervened to protect him from being socially ostracised.

-In Warren v Haines (1987) Aust Torts Reports 80–115, where a known bully picked up a 15-year-old girl and dropped her on her tail bone during morning recess in an unsupervised area in school, the plaintiff succeeded in her action against her school in the lower court.
+In Warren v Haines (1987) Aust Torts Reports 80–115, where a known bully picked up a 15-year-old girl and dropped her on her tail bone during recess in an unsupervised area in the school, the plaintiff succeeded in her action against her school in the lower court.
 However, on appeal, the decision was overturned.
-While the court accepted that the school had a duty to provide adequate supervision to students, there was sufficient evidence to prove that the injury to the student occurred within a very short span of time where there was no opportunity for the teacher to intervene.
+While the court accepted that the school had a duty to adequately supervise its students, there was sufficient evidence to prove that the student was injured within a very short span of time where there was no opportunity for the teacher to intervene.

 There is no legislation at either state or Commonwealth level that specifically prohibits bullying behaviour.
 However, the Equal Opportunity Act 2010 (Vic), Racial Discrimination Act 1975 (Cth), Sex Discrimination Act 1984 (Cth), Australian Human Rights Commission Act 1986 (Cth), Disability Discrimination Act 1992 (Cth) and Occupational Health and Safety Act 2004 (Vic) may each impose legal obligations on schools and teachers to deal with the problem of bullying.